|Blog personal: El hilo del laberinto

 Durus clients implement a local cache to improve performance, avoiding DSS accesses.
-Objects fetched or written are kept in a cache.
+Objects fetched or written are keep in a cache.
 The cache size is configurable, and evictions are transparent.

 Cache consistency is checked when you do a commit or abort.
 Each connection has its own cache, even in the same process.

-If you do a commit, it will fail if you touched any object also remotely modified by another client, during your current transaction.
+If you do a commit, it will fails if you touched any object also remotely modified by another client, during your current transaction.
+This is a big improvement in Durus 3.4.
 If your commit conflicts, the eviction procedure will be like the abort case.

 If your commit successes, your cache will purge remotelly modified objects not used in current transaction.